Frequently Asked Questions about Divorce Mediation

 CAN WE STILL MEDIATE IF WE ARE NOT MARRIED?

 Absolutely!
 The process of mediation is well suited to all different family configurations and issues, including unmarried parents, pre- and post-divorce parents, LGBTQ+ families, non–traditional relationships, grandparents, adopting families and birth families, and communication issues across all relationships.

 HOW DO I MEDIATE IF I DON'T TRUST THE OTHER PERSON?

 It is normal to feel a lack of trust when relationships are being reconfigured.
 Mediation can help you minimize conflict, prevent further break downs in communication and move forward.
 If there have been serious breeches of trust, it helps to remember that mediation is not a commitment to particular agreements, it is a commitment to engage in a process.
-I always recommend you run agreements made in mediation by an attorney before you sign anything.
-This gives you time to think things through and discuss any concerns before making final decisions.
 The mediation process is not magic, but it can create a road map to help you navigate what feel like unsolvable issues.

 CAN I MEDIATE WITH A PARTY WHO HAS BEEN ABUSIVE?

 Mediators are trained to manage conflict and power imbalances.
 However, if there has been physical, mental and/or emotional abuse, mediation may not be the appropriate process, especially if there are current power and control issues or safety concerns.
 If you have questions, feel free to discuss this privately with me before we begin.